Sally-Anne Jones: ISIS

 Jones converted to Islam and left her previous partner claiming, in social media exchanges with Sunday Times journalist Dipesh Gadher, that the Iraq War had converted her (around May 2013) to the ISIS cause.
 Together with Junaid Hussain, who was in charge of recruiting hackers to ISIS, she recruited and propagandised for ISIS.
 Jones travelled to Syria with her younger son in late 2013 to join Hussain, originally from Birmingham, who soon became her husband.

 Hussain was killed by a U.S. drone strike on 25 August 2015, After Hussain's death, Jones commented that her husband was killed by "the greatest enemy of Allah".
 He was "a good role model for my children", Jones told Dipesh Gadher.
-The following month, Jones was one of four Britons placed on the UN's most-wanted list at the request of the British prime minister David Cameron.
+The following month, Jones was one of four Britons placed on the UN's most-wanted list at the request of the prime minister David Cameron.
 It was believed to be the first time any country had placed one of its own nationals on a list of ISIS operatives.
 Responding on Twitter, Jones said she would continue to fight "England...until my last breath".

 Jones's activity online was consistent with her role as leader of the secret Anwar al-Awlaki battalion’s female wing.
 In this role, Jones was responsible for training all European female recruits, or muhajirat, in the use of weapons and tactics.
 These muhajirat were then trained and instructed to carry out suicide missions in the West, according to leaked ISIS documents.
 Despite some reports, according to Kim Sengupta in The Independent, there is no proof of her leading all-female groups of ISIS members into battle.

 According to the Counter Extremism Project (CEP), Jones used Twitter to propagandise for ISIS.
 She is believed to have recruited hundreds of British women to work for ISIS and in 2016 called on female sympathisers in Britain to make terrorist strikes in London, Glasgow, and Wales during Ramadan.
 American court documents made available in spring 2017 linked Jones and her husband to at least a dozen ISIS plots; many of these either did not take place or were stopped while being put into action.
 She was involved in publishing three online lists of US military personnel intended as potential targets for jihadists.
 Jones even specifically targeted the lives of 100 soldiers by posting the personal information of these soldiers online to facilitate locating them.
 In other tweets, Jones called out specific soldiers by making their names the subject of her tweets.
-Included in this personal targeting was a Navy Seal who was involved in the killing of Osama Bin Laden.
+Included in this personal targeting was a Navy Seal who was involved in the killing of Osama bin Laden.
 By this time, the American military reportedly considered her a "high priority" for assassination.

-Jones’ most meaningful contribution to the terrorist organization is thought to have been the influence she was able to exert on women globally, specifically western women, to join ISIS.
+Jones's most meaningful contribution to the terrorist organization is thought to have been the influence she was able to exert on women globally, specifically western women, to join ISIS.
 She had said she was "leading a battalion of jihadist women".